-When I listen to all these rationales, I call to mind a story I once heard about an old man, a little boy and a donkey.
+When I listen to all these rationales, I call to mind a story I once heard about an old man, a little boy, and a donkey.
 On their tiring journey, they began with the old man riding the donkey and the little boy walking.
-Onlookers crititized the old man for making the little boy walk.
+Onlookers criticized the old man for making the little boy walk.
 So the old man dismounted and placed the little boy on the donkey.
 Again, people criticized the little boy for making the old man walk.
 So the old man decided that both he and the little boy would ride the donkey.
-Onlookers now criticized the old man and the little boy for overloading the donkey.
+Onlookers now complained that the old man and the little boy were overloading the donkey.
 So they dismounted and all three continued on their journey.
-And you probably guessed it, people then criticized them for walking when they had a donkey to ride!
+And you probably guessed it, people then ridiculed them for walking when they had a donkey to ride!
 So what is the point of this somewhat tiresome story?
 The reality is that we need to do what best suits us, what makes us most comfortable, and what gets us to our destination!
 The journey could be completed in any number of ways.
 But feeling good about the journey and how we do things is vital.

-If we do this we will have a successful resume that will bring us to our destination, capture our readers attention and respect, and invite the interviews we earnestly seek.
+If we do this we will have a successful résumé that will bring us to our destination, capture our readers attention and respect, and invite the interviews we earnestly seek.